 Disclaimer: This content is for informational purposes only and is not a substitute for medical advice.
 Always consult with your healthcare provider before starting any new supplement.

-Why Is Vitamin D Deficiency So Common in the U.S.?
+Why Vitamin D Deficiency Is So Common in the United States?

 1. Limited Sun Exposure